ibm-cloud-docs/containers/vpc-security-group2.md

 | Description | Direction | Protocol | Source or destination |
 | ---- | ---- | ---- | ---- |
 | Allows inbound traffic from the specified cluster. | Inbound | TCP | `kube-<clusterID>` |
-{: caption="Table 5.
-Inbound rules in the shared VPE gateway security group" caption-side="bottom"}
+{: caption="Inbound rules in the shared VPE gateway security group" caption-side="bottom"}
 {: summary="The table shows the inbound rules applied to the shared VPE gateway security group.
 The first column includes the purpose of the rule.
 The second column includes the direction of the rule.
 The third column includes the protocol.
 The fourth column includes remote destination of the rule."}